Board of Trustees

 General area described as bounded on the east by Deschamps Lane and the Clark Fork River, bounded on the north by Interstate 90 and the Missoula/Mineral County line, continuing west to Superior, and bounded on the south by the Petty Creek Area and Sleeman Gulch Area.

 This area includes areas around the town of Alberton, Big Flat, South Frenchtown, south Huson, Cyr, Fish Creek, Rivulet, Tarkio, Riverbend, Deep Creek, and Lozeau.

-General area described as bounded on the north by the Alberton area and the O’Brien Creek area, continuing west to include Lolo Pass and Powell, Idaho.
-Bounded on the east by the Bitterroot River and the Ravalli/Granite County line, and bounded on the south by the Big Creek Area up the Bitterroot Valley.
+General area described as bounded on the north by the Petty Creek area and the O’Brien Creek area, continuing west to include Lolo Pass and Powell, Idaho.
+Bounded on the east by the Bitterroot River and bounded on the south by the Bass Creek area up the Bitterroot Valley.

 This area includes Lolo, Lolo Creek, Lolo Hot Springs, Mormon Creek, Sleeman Gulch, Beyer Meadows, Lolo Creek Trails, Powell Ranger Station, Sweeney Creek, Florence, and Bass Creek.

 District 4 — Roy Handley, Board Secretary/Treasurer

 General area described as bounded on the east by the Wisherd Bridge on Montana State Highway 200 and the Beavertail Hill area.
 Bounded on the north by the Greenough Area and the Rattlesnake Wilderness Area.
 Bounded on the west by Flynn Lane and Gooden-Keil subdivision, bounded on the south by the Missoula/Ravalli County line and the Rock Creek area.